mosling/git-helper/Readme.md

 Go to the local git repository and call ```changelog.sh```.
 This starts an interview process to ask all values.
 Normally the precomputed values from the git information matches.

+# Nextversion

+This script ask the user for the next release version depending at the existing tag.

+## Usage

+Go to the git repository folder and type

+    nextversion.sh

+The script guides the user to process:

+* check that the develop branch is active
+* request the next version number
+* do a release finish if wished
+* use signing if the global config key **user.signingkey** is set
+* push the changed **master** and **develop** branches